 The President will be the Chair of the Executive Committee.

-The Board of Directors will elect the Executive Committee among its members.
+The Board will elect the Executive Committee among its members.

-All members of the Board of Directors will jointly elect ten Executive Committee members, five of which will be permanent representatives from EU/EEA national councils of disabled people; five will be permanent representatives from European Non Governmental Organisations of disabled people.
+All members of the Board will jointly elect ten Executive Committee members, five of which will be permanent representatives from EU/EEA national councils of disabled people; five will be permanent representatives from European Non-Governmental Organisations of disabled people.

 The Board shall always act in the common interest of the Association and of the whole membership of the Association.
 The Board is accountable to the General Assembly.